andreeaclmr/Free_API_Only/readme.md

 - [x] Each musician added to JPA receives an unique ID
 - [x] CRUD tested with Postman
 - [x] Using DTO Classes
+- [x] Search by Status using Enum Class

 ## Tests